bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3711537620297465in"} -->

-Let\'s see how it works, if we use Bootstrap instead.
-I\'m going to go in and get rid of that.
-Now, one of the things I\'ve done when I created this file, is that I linked it to the Bootstrap CSS, so I\'ve already done that step.
-So, if you\'re writing this by hand, don\'t forget to link it in.
+Let&apos;s see how it works, if we use Bootstrap instead.
+I&apos;m going to go in and get rid of that.
+Now, one of the things I&apos;ve done when I created this file, is that I linked it to the Bootstrap CSS, so I&apos;ve already done that step.
+So, if you&apos;re writing this by hand, don&apos;t forget to link it in.
 Now, I can ignore the CSS part and just change the HTML to add different classes.
-We\'ll start with image responsive.
+We&apos;ll start with image responsive.
 When I do this one, you can see that now when I re-size it, again, great responsive behavior.